Volcanoes of Zion and Southwest Utah

 Summary of the Zion Volcanism Story:

-So what is one of these eruptions like?
-Well, in the modern age, geologists will be the first to know.
+Eruption Dynamics: So, what is one of these eruptions like?
+In the modern age, geologists will be the first to know.
 Earthquakes from rocks broken by rising magma will be detected by seismometers.
-These first earthquakes will be too faint to be noticed by people.
-But as the magma rises near the surface, small earthquakes will be felt and sounds like faint thunder will be in the air.
-People will not be surprised by one of these events.
-A person won't go to bed thinking everything is fine and wake up to a new volcano in their back yard.
-There will be at least weeks, if not months, of advance warning before an eruption.
-As the magma nears the surface carbon dioxide and water will start 'exsolving' or fizzing, out of the magma and effuse out of the ground.
-Rodents may suffocate on these gases as well as small birds that land in depressions in the ground that collect heavy carbon dioxide.
-This creates a super high-pressure foam head on the top of the rising magma plume.
-This foam is injected into the rocks above, cracking it apart.
-As the magma is just below the surface the land bows up slightly.
-Stress cracks form on the surface of the ground.
-This is followed by the deafening roar of gases.
-Water vapor and carbon dioxide, at thousands of pounds of pressure per square inch, begin to jet out of the ground.
+As the magma rises near the surface, small earthquakes will be felt, and sounds like faint thunder will be in the air.
+People will not be surprised by one of these events; there will be at least weeks, if not months, of advance warning before an eruption.
+As the magma nears the surface, carbon dioxide and water will start 'exsolving' from the magma, effusing out of the ground and creating a super high-pressure foam that cracks the rocks above.
+Stress cracks will form on the surface, followed by the roar of gases.

 There is no way to know when the next eruption will be in this region, but there will be a next time.
 It could be 5 years from now, or 10,000 years from now.
 Still, scientists have placed seismometers throughout the region looking for those first characteristic earthquakes as magma fights its way to the surface.
 Perhaps we'll see one of the most amazing shows on Earth here in southwest Utah.